Colorado Boater Registrations

 A Colorado boat registration is used as proof of ownership and legal operation of the watercraft.
-A boat bill of sale, invoice, or certificate or origin will need to be presented at a state park office when completing a registration application.
-Boaters can register a boat online, in person or by mail.
-Learn more about vessel registration in Colorado through the following sections:
+Furthermore, the Colorado Parks and Wildlife is responsible for ensuring all boats meet proper safety standards and are legally operating in Colorado’s waterways.
+A boat bill of sale, invoice or certificate or origin will need to be presented at a state park office when completing a registration application.
+Boaters can register online, in person or by mail.
+Learn more about vessel registration in Colorado below.

 Requirements for Boater Registration in Colorado

-After purchasing a vessel in Colorado, a boat decal and vessel registration are the next documents to acquire.
-Registering a boat requires the boat owner to present the original bill of sale or documentation showing ownerships, an application for registration and any applicable fees.
-Colorado will conduct a boat VIN lookup to verify any information provided by the current owner.
+After purchasing a vessel in Colorado, a boater registration sticker is the first document you need to get.
+Registering a boat requires the boat owner to present an original documentation showing ownership, an application for registration and any applicable fees.
+Colorado will verify any information provided by the current owner in order to complete the registration.
 Boaters will also be required to study Colorado boating regulations.
-All boat registration requirements must be met to be able to enjoy operating a watercraft on state waterways.
-Once boat registration decals have been assigned, they will need to be displayed on each bow of the vessel.
+All requirements must be met to be able to enjoy operating a watercraft on state waterways.
+Once a registration decal has been distributed, they will need to be displayed on each bow of the vessel.

 Exemptions From Registration and Titling in Colorado

 Boat registration numbers are not required for watercrafts documented with the U.S Bureau of Customs.
-Boaters have a grace period for boat registration stickers where he or she can have a bill of sale onboard for 30 days while obtaining an official registration.
+Boaters have a grace period where he or she can have a bill of sale onboard for 30 days while obtaining an official registration.
 Foreign vessels and out-of-state boats that do not exceed 60 days of consecutive operation will not need to be registered in Colorado.
-Examples of watercrafts that do not require a vessel registration but will need the owner's name and address visible on the watercraft include:
+Examples of watercrafts that do not require a boater registration but will need the owner’s name and address visible on the watercraft include: